 We can help determine your RMDs

 RMD rules can be difficult to understand.
-We're committed to helping you determine the correct amounts for each of your investment accounts to help you avoid tax penalties.
-We do not, however, provide legal or tax advice.
+While we do not provide legal or tax advice, we are committed to helping you determine the correct amounts for each of your investment accounts to help you avoid tax penalties.